ARTICLE II.

 (a) Any person who keeps or permits to remain on any premises within the city any “barking dog” as defined by this code is guilty of a violation of this section; provided, that during the time the dog(s) is/are barking, no person is trespassing or threatening to trespass or no person is teasing or provoking the dog.

-(b) Any two (2) unrelated persons living in different households within five hundred (500) feet of the property line of the disturbance who are disturbed by a “barking dog” as defined by this code may, after signing an affidavit setting forth the information about the offending animal, request a police officer or animal control officer to issue a citation to the owner for the dog(s) disturbing the peace.
+(b) A single individual with recorded evidence or two (2) unrelated persons living in different households within five hundred (500) feet of the property line of the disturbance who are disturbed by a “barking dog” as defined by this code may, after signing an affidavit setting forth the information about the offending animal, request a police officer or animal control officer to issue a citation to the owner for the dog(s) disturbing the peace.

 (c) Nothing in this section will prevent a police officer or animal control officer from issuing a citation if they observe the dog creating a disturbance.